penge/block-site/README.md

 ## Usage

-To configure, click on the **B** icon in the toolbar.
-Enter the sites you would like to block, each on a separate line, example:
+Click on the icon.
+Enter sites you would like to block, prepend `!` to exclude site from blocking, example:

 ```
 facebook.com